 Whether the contract was originated by the College or is a proposed agreement from the other party, the College employee who negotiates the contract is responsible for being familiar with the contract entirely, any related attachments, and for making any changes that are needed to accurately reflect what is being done.
-The Division of Legal Affairs provides contract forms, templates and required language to assist faculty and staff with creating contracts independently.
-If the forms and templates provided do not seem appropriate for the transaction or arrangement being contemplated, or if such forms or templates are a good starting point but clearly need modification, the Division of Legal Affairs must be consulted.
+The Office of the General Counsel provides contract forms, templates and required language to assist faculty and staff with creating contracts independently.
+If the forms and templates provided do not seem appropriate for the transaction or arrangement being contemplated, or if such forms or templates are a good starting point but clearly need modification, the Office of the General Counsel must be consulted.
 In many situations, contracts will not require legal review and approval so long as they contain standard required provisions and are free of prohibited clauses.

-The following contracts require additional review from the Division of Legal Affairs:
+The following contracts require additional review from the Office of the General Counsel: